 This last one is perhaps the biggest component; the right vendor will support your questions with advice and guidance; this actually helps to avoid situations like what we described above.
-“Can I compile my own source?” is an answer which has both answers and recommended choices.
+“Can I compile my own source?” is a question which has both answers and recommended choices.

-While I’m preferential to our delivery--as are our customers, who have declared Technical Support as one of the strongest reasons they engage with us--EDB isn’t the only vendor available.
-Others exist, though their scale and focus may be very different from EDB’s global presence, and the decision to obtain a vendor is the most crucial action for you to take in your journey with PostgreSQL.
+While I’m preferential to our delivery—as are our customers, who have declared Technical Support as one of the strongest reasons they engage with us—EDB isn’t the only vendor available.
+Others exist, though their scale and focus may be very different from EDB’s global presence, and the decision to obtain a vendor is the most crucial action for you to take in your journey with Postgres.